unixbigot/-iota/README.md

-# Manfred - a rapid framework for Internet of Things build on the NodeMCU platform
+# Manfred - a simple framework for Internet of Things built on the NodeMCU platform

-Manfred exists to provide a common platform for IoT devices that brings the three most important characteristics
+Manfred exists to provide a common platform for IoT devices that brings the three most important characteristics missing from many IoT devices.

    * Interoperability - standard protocols for cooperating with cloud services
    * Security - Confidentiality and Authentication built in
    * Maintainability - ability to manage, control and upgrade devices in the field

 ## Basic Concept

+NodeMCU is a Lua programming environment for the ESP8266 family of WiFi-enabled microcontrollers.

 This framework consists of a number of standard files which you must download to the NodeMCU device.
 A configuration file nominates the user application code to which control